Current members and collaborators of the unit are listed below.

 I began working as a research assistant in the DRRU in 2016 after graduating from Royal Holloway University with a BSc in Psychology the previous summer.
 I am involved in a longitudinal project, which uses fMRI and behavioural measures to explore how adversity during childhood might affect later emotional and cognitive functioning, in terms of both psychological resilience and vulnerability.
-I am also a part-time research assistant in the Emotion, Development and Brain Lab at Royal Holloway, working on a project investigating emotion regulation development in adolescence.
+I previously worked as a part-time research assistant in the Emotion, Development and Brain Lab at Royal Holloway, on a project investigating emotion regulation development in adolescence.
 I am extremely interested in the application of neuroscience to clinical psychology, and plan on completing a Clinical Doctorate in the future.
 I hope to be involved in advancing current understanding of the processes/systems underlying diverse psychiatric symptoms, and progressing diagnosis towards more cognitive and biological measures.

 I joined the DRRU in August 2016 after completing a BSc in Psychology at University College London.
-I am involved with two projects in the DRRU, which use behavioural and neuroimaging methodology.
+I am currently involved with two projects in the DRRU, which use behavioural and neuroimaging methodology.
 The first project is examining reward processing in children with behavioural difficulties.
 The second explores how childhood adversity impacts on later emotional functioning, and the mechanisms that promote mental health risk and resiliency.
-I am also currently in my first year of the UCL MSc in Child Development and Clinical Practice, in collaboration with the Anna Freud Centre.
+I am also presently studying my first year of the UCL MSc in Child Development and Clinical Practice, in collaboration with the Anna Freud Centre.
 I am especially interested in how developmental psychopathology research can be applied to clinical work and policy, and used to inform a more preventative approach to mental health care.